SS Keewatin: Description

 The ship had 108 staterooms with berths for 288 passengers.
-The vessel was manned by 86 officers and crew.
+The vessel was crewed by 86 officers and staff.

 Construction and career

 Built by Fairfield Shipbuilding and Engineering Company in Govan, Glasgow, Scotland as yard number 453, Keewatin was launched on 6 July 1907 and completed in September.
 The vessel sailed on her maiden voyage docking in the Davie shipyard at Lévis, Quebec on 5 October to be halved because the canals below Lake Erie, specifically the Welland Canal could not handle ships as long as Keewatin.
 The ship was reassembled at Buffalo, New York, where she resumed her delivery voyage under her own power on 19 December 1907.
 She began service from Owen Sound, Ontario on 7 October 1908.